informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_2_en.md

 We propose the following division into tasks.

 <!-- TOC --><a name="interfaz-lemmingRole"></a>
-### : Interface implemented by the roles: `LemmingRole`
+### Interface implemented by the roles: `LemmingRole`

-First we create an interface that the different role classes, including, of course, the `WalkerRole` class, must implement:
+First we create an interface to be implemented by the different role classes, including, of course, WalkerRole`:

 ```java
 public interface LemmingRole {